cgwire/js-3d-model-viewer/README.md

 ## About authors

-This player is written by CG Wire, a company based in France.
+This viewer is written by CG Wire, a company based in France.
 We help small to midsize CG studios to manage their production and build pipeline efficiently.

 We apply software craftmanship principles as much as possible.
 We love coding